korewaChino/balatro-thai/README.md

 - Properly localize item names and descriptions
 - Replaced default typeface from `Mali` to `2005_iannnnnAMD` for a more consistent pixel art look
+- Boss Blind titles have now been fully localized with custom Thai/Khmer/Pali/Sanskrit names (Special thanks @Aikoyori)
+- Fixed broken grammar in descriptions
+- Fully-localized card names and descriptions, including Tarot, Jokers, Spectrals, and more.
+- Fully-localized Achievements and Challenges, with Thai jokes and references
+- Localized tutorial and help text
+- Localized Game Over quips
+- Steamodded support + standalone version
+- Extensible third-party mod support (Send an issue/PR if you want to localize your mod!)
+- Slight UI patches to accomodate Thai text

 ## Installing the mod on Windows (Without Steamodded)